martinvw/openhab2-addons/bundles/org.openhab.binding.heos/README.md

 | Playlists         | String        | Plays a playlist.
 The selection options are retrieved automatically   |
 | Queue             | String        | Plays from the queue.
 The queue items are retrieved automatically     |
 | ClearQueue        | Switch        | Clear the queue when turned ON                                        |

+The `Favourites`, `Playlists`, `Queue` selection options are queried automatically from the HEOS system (if you set up any in the HEOS app).
+This means the available options will be visible in a Selection, you don't have to specify them manually.
+You can send commands to these channels from rules by sending the name of the selected item (For example: Starting a favorite radio channel from rule).

+### Available inputs

 | Input names   |
 |-------------- |